YaronMiro/chat-app/README.md

 For example to get into the Authentication micro-service, we can see that its unique name on the docker compose file is __chat-app-auth-service__
 All you need to pass is the service unique name as an argument,so in our case it is `auth`.
 The final command will be `npm run bash -- auth`.
-The bash scripts automatically read the `COMPOSE_PROJECT_NAME` defined variable form the `.env.docker-compose` file and use it as a prefix.
+The bash scripts automatically read the `COMPOSE_PROJECT_NAME` defined variable form the `config/.env.docker-compose` file and use it as a prefix.
 IN our case it is `chat-app-`, and also add a static suffix of
 `-service` after the unique service name.